 Does an unmarried father have parental responsibility?

-An unmarried father will automatically have parental responsibility if he child was born on or after 1st December 1 2003 in England and Wales, and his name is on the birth certificate.
+An unmarried father will automatically have parental rights and responsibilities if the child was born on or after 1st December 1 2003 in England and Wales, and his name is on the birth certificate.

 If he is not named on the birth certificate he can enter into a Parental Responsibility Agreement with the child’s mother.